By Craig Neil. This post includes affiliate links.

 Cawdor Castle.
 B9090, Cawdor, Nairn IV12 5RD.
 17-minute drive.

-14th-century castle with expansive grounds that is supposedly the inspiration for the story of Macbeth.
-Visitors can enjoy a nine-hole golf course, a walled garden and ‘the big wood’ – a remnant of an ancient Caledonian forest that has a number of footpaths running through it.
+This is a 14th-century castle with expansive grounds that’s supposedly the inspiration for the story of Macbeth.
+Visitors can enjoy a nine-hole golf course, a walled garden and ‘the big wood’ – a remnant of an ancient Caledonian forest that has several footpaths running through it.

 Inverness Castle.
 Inverness IV2 3EG.
 26-minute drive.